Population Growth and the Expansion of Harlow

 The pressure on housing in south-east England is relentless, especially for towns like Harlow which lie within the daily commutershed of London.
 Harlow, as we have seen, was one of the first-generation New Towns, designed specifically to house ‘overspill’ population from London.
 A current controversy accuses some of the local councils within Greater London of continuing to ‘decant’ (using the 1950s term) parts of their population to outlying towns like Harlow and Crawley.
 The particular problem arises because of a decision made by the UK Government in May 2013 that office buildings could be converted to housing units without planning permission, under so-called ‘permitted development rights’.
 Since urban development in England is much more tightly controlled than in Canada, this was a surprising decision.
 Harlow has been particularly affected by this policy.
 In March 2019 it was reported that 13 office blocks in the town have been converted and now contain more than 1,000 flats.
 While that sounds like a good idea in a country that cannot keep up with the demand for more housing, it has been subject top severe criticism.
 Many of these flats are very small, one might easily say tiny, and the majority are located in areas originally intended only for industrial and commercial uses, so they lack ready access to public transportation, schools, health services and shops.
 National space standards require a minimum floor area for a new one-bedroom, one-person home of 37 square metres.
 Some of the flats in Templefields House, according to planning documents, have as little as 18 square metres.

 The flashpoint in Harlow, because of its central location, is Terminus House.
 This, the first high-rise (9 storey) office block in Harlow, and its attached multi-storey car park, was built in 1968 on the east side of the Town Centre, next to the bus station.
 This was an ideal location for commercial offices.
 It is less than ideal for families, many of whom are considered vulnerable, and who are now forced by circumstances and government policy to live in what is euphemistically referred to as an ‘out–of-area’ location.
 Both the local and national governments have been criticized for placing 'vulnerable' families in facilities that many observers consider less than idea.
-In time it may turn out that this was a successful housing initiative.
-In the meantime the local councils affected by the new policy can do little but observe and hope for the best.

 The recent conversion of Terminus House to residential use led to a proposal in May, 2019 to build 183 flats, in a building that will be somewhere between nine and thirteen storeys in height depending on planning permission, south of Terminus House.
 If approved, the Crown Gate Place project would be completed by 2021, and would require the demolition of about half of the multi-storey car park.
 The flats would be a mixture of private, shared-ownership, and 'affordable' rental units with public space on the ground floor.